udacity/fullstack-nanodegree-vm/README.md

   #### Running the queries:
-  1. From the vagrant/news directory inside the virtual machine,run logs.py using:
+  1. From the vagrant/news directory inside the virtual machine, run logs.py using:
   ```
     $ python3 logs.py
   ```